The Shark Steam Pocket Mop (S3501) has a faulty handle, but we have an easy fix that is stronger than OEM, and looks OEM.

 Note: The provided part sizes are not an exact fit, but work fine for this project.
 If you want exact part sizes (7/8″ long sex bolt and mating screw + 5/8″ long spacer) that aren’t available locally, try online suppliers.

 Step 1) Drill > Deburr

-If the internal stems are not already completely broken off in all 4 spots; try to remove them.
-There are several ways to achieve this: snap them off with a pliers, cut them off with a utility knife, or use a utility sheers.
+If the internal stems are not already completely broken off in all 4 spots; try to snap them off with a pliers.

 Using a 5/32″ or 11/64″ drill bit, insert the bit through the existing holes and continue drilling through the opposite wall of the handle where the original sleeves were connected.
 These don’t have to be pretty.
 Something as simple as a utility knife will be fine to deburr the edges if needed.

-**The remnants of the original plastic sleeve (circled in black) will provide a guide for the drilling phase.
+**The remnants of the original plastic sleeve (circled in black) will provide the exact spot to drill through.